 Handwashing programs and approaches to promoting equity

 Interventions must not focus only on providing services within a community, creating an environment that enables all users to overcome social, cultural, and geographic barriers to access essential WASH services.
-This includes establishing opportunities that provide poor and marginalized communities the same coverage, affordability, and access.
-Community-based initiatives have been successful in encouraging households to improve handwashing behaviors, and in turn improving equity.
+This includes establishing opportunities that provide poor and marginalized communities the same coverage, affordability, and access.[xxii]Community-based initiatives have been successful in encouraging households to improve handwashing behaviors, and in turn improving equity.

-Promotion of handwashing with soap can help poor people control a key determinant of health.[xiii]Community-based handwashing projects, such as the World Bank Multi-Sectoral Handwashing Initiative in Vietnam and Community-Led Total Sanitation (CLTS) programs, are effective in engaging political and social institutions to promote gender equity, foster the role of women in project design and implementation, and fulfill the rights of communities.[xiv]School-based hygiene education and effective handwashing facilities in schools can help resolve barriers to use and stigma faced by girls, children with disabilities, and students from marginalized communities.[xxv]Financing for WASH programs must take into context the inequity of access and water quality faced by the poor.[xxvi]
+Handwashing with soap can help poor people control a key determinant of health.[xxiii]Community-based handwashing projects, such as the World Bank Multi-Sectoral Handwashing Initiative in Vietnam and Community-Led Total Sanitation (CLTS) programs, are effective in engaging political and social institutions to promote gender equity, foster the role of women in project design and implementation, and fulfill the rights of communities.[xxiv]School-based hygiene education and effective handwashing facilities in schools can help resolve barriers to use and stigma faced by girls, children with disabilities, and students from marginalized communities.[xxv]Financing for WASH programs must take into context the inequity of access and water quality faced by the poor.[xxvi]

 [ii] Graham JP, Hirai M, Kim SS.
 An Analysis of Water Collection Labor among Women and Children in 24 Sub-Saharan African Countries.
 PLoS One, 2016; 11(6): e055981.

-[viii] Water and Sanitation Program (2010).
+[ix] Water and Sanitation Program (2010).
 Gender in Water and Sanitation: Mainstreaming Gender in Water and Sanitation.

-[xi] Swapna K. (2013).
+[xii] Swapna K. (2013).
 Handwashing behavior in 20 countries: analysis of proxy measures of handwashing in Multiple Indicator Cluster surveys (MICS) and Demographic Health Surveys (DHS), 2009-11.
 UNC Water and Health Conference 2013.

-[xiv] Water and Sanitation Program (2011).
+[xxiv] Water and Sanitation Program (2011).
 Vietnam: A Handwashing Behavior Change Journey for the Caretakers’ Program.